znoman09/my_quiz_app_backend/QuizApplication/backend/README.txt

 I hope these instructions will prove to be helpful for you.
 I have added further comments in the code file as well.

+### FOR FRONTEND #####

+1. To take quiz there is no need for the user to sign in or sign up

+2. To create a new quiz question and delete question use must sign in with admin account.

+3. For now I have added the option for anyone to be admin in the sign up form

+4. Typing admin and email and password and after clicking the signup button user will be able to login

+5. After logging in the user will be able to Create a new Quiz and delete the quiz.

 Thank you.